 Provide a range of seeds, fresh unsalted peanuts and table scraps (cheese and fruits such as apples and pears.)
 Garden birds also love dried mealworms or waxworms, which can be bought from bird food suppliers.

 As the cold season approaches and natural food supplies begin to dwindle, resident British birds and winter visitors start to rely even more on the food you put out in your garden.

-Attract garden visitors
+Attract garden visitors with good food

 When food is scarce, putting out a small amount of an appropriate treat will help to see the mammals visiting your garden through the winter.

 For foxes: Put out cheese, boiled potatoes, chicken carcasses, bread and fat scraps at dusk.

 For squirrels: Squirrels do not hibernate, instead they cache food during autumn to eat when food is scarce.
 Offer them nuts such as hazelnuts, walnuts and almonds, plus some chopped apple, beans, carrots or spinach.

 For badgers: Badgers have a tough time finding their favourite food - earthworms - when the ground is frozen.
 Provide them with lightly cooked meats, cheese, peanuts and fruit.